blaney83/liri-node-app/README.md

 1. CONCERT-THIS

-    ```javascript
+    ```
     node liri.js concert-this <artist/band name here>
     ```

 * This will search the Bands in Town Artist Events API (`"https://rest.bandsintown.com/artists/" + artist + "/events?app_id=codingbootcamp"`) for an artist and render the following information about each event to the terminal:

      * Name of the venue